csurgay/ansible-training/lessons/06_Playbooks/00-command-shell/README.md

 ---
 ### Shell module in Playbook

 It the next Playbook we need the `ansible.builtin.shell` module because output redirection is not executed by `command`, it requires the bash shell parsing.
+Note that this Playbook has the same structure and will use the same inventory and config file because it is located in the same Ansible project directory.

 ```yaml
 # Usage of shell module in bash parsing is required (e.g. pipes, redirections, etc.)